Recurring Saturday Night Live characters and sketches introduced 2001–02: Amber, the One-Legged Hypoglycemic

 An Amy Poehler sketch.
-Debuted March 2, 2002.
-Amber was "rockin' one leg" (as she described it) -Poehler held one leg up behind her body so it would appear to have been amputated at the knee.
-She was impatient, bitchy, vulgar, dirty (literally "dirty" in that her clothes were covered with grime and she appeared not to bathe very often), and just generally obnoxious and gross.
+Amber was "rockin' one leg" (as she described it).
+Poehler held one leg up behind her body so it would appear to have been amputated at the knee.
+She was impatient, bitchy, vulgar, dirty (literally "dirty" in that her clothes were covered with grime and she appeared not to bathe very often), and generally obnoxious.
 She saw herself as extremely sexy and desirable.
 Her catchphrase was, "Yeah, I farted.
 Jealous?!"
 Occasionally, another similarly boorish behavior would be substituted for "I farted".
 Apparently due to hypoglycemia, she would continuously munch on some unhealthy snack, usually a fatty fried food like french fries or potato chips throughout each sketch.
 The male characters in each sketch tended to appreciate her self-confidence, but fell well short of agreeing that she was sexy or desirable.
 She would never win the various beauty/popularity based contests that she would enter.
+Debuted March 2, 2002.